 Islam is the key to open all the locked doors that you face in your life and so is the case in the matter of marriage.
-Where Islam emphasis on being tied in the bond of marriage; it also teaches you how to hold this bond and make it the source of happiness for you.
-Here are some ways which islam helps us all in making our marriage bond strongest.
+Where Islam emphasis being tied in the bond of marriage; it also teaches you how to hold this bond and make it the source of happiness for you.
+Here are some ways in which Islam helps us all in making our marriage bond strongest.

 Islam teaches us to live for Allah

 And I did not create the jinn and mankind except to worship Me.
 (Adh-Dhariyat, 51:56)

 Islam gives us a higher purpose to live for, other than just to enjoy this worldly life.
-This gives the marriage a higher meaning: to earn the pleasure of Allah through the marriage .
+This gives the marriage a higher meaning: to earn the pleasure of Allah through the marriage.
 Because being a good spouse is important to Allah, as marriage can be seen as a form of ibadah, or worship, of Allah.
-Being a Muslim helps us to live by the values of respect, kindness, honesty and patience that benefits the marriage greatly. islam helps
+Being a Muslim helps us to live by the values of respect, kindness, honesty, and patience that benefit the marriage greatly.
+Islam helps

 Being a good Spouse is what highly praised in Islam: